 Finally, if needed, your juvenile criminal defense lawyer will prepare witnesses and arguments for trial and formulate an effective defense strategy.

-One of the first things we may do for your child is negotiate with prosecutors on your behalf.
+One of the first things we may do for your child is negotiate with prosecutors or law enforcement on your behalf.
 This can be especially important if any potential criminal charges have not yet been filed against your son or daughter.
 Depending on the circumstances, the attorney may be able to get the prosecutor to reduce or even dismiss the charges altogether.
+There is also options for pre-trial diversion that can help get the charges the dropped.
+The ultimate goal is to get an outcome that is going to be sealed and dismissed and won’t stay with them for the remainder of their childhood or even into their adulthood.

-Reach Out for a Free Consultation with a Juvenile Defense Lawyer
+Reach Out for a Free Consultation with a Fort Worth Juvenile Criminal Defense Lawyer

 While the legal system can be confusing and overwhelming, a Fort Worth juvenile criminal defense lawyer will work to minimize whatever consequences your child has to face in court.
 Contact Hoeller McLaughlin PLLC through our convenient form below or call 817-334-7900 to find out more.